-Unfortunately, this beautiful season is very short, and it can be difficult to figure out where to visit to maximize your leaf peeping.
-So, while I’m sure there are dozens, if not hundreds, more great destinations to view great fall colors, here are 10 of my favorite places to go for insanely awesome leaf peeping.
+While you can find peak fall colors in PA for nearly a full month from early October through early November, it can still be difficult to figure out where to visit to maximize your leaf-peeping.
+So, while I’m sure there are dozens, if not hundreds, more great destinations to view the beautiful fall foliage in PA, here are more than 45 of my favorite spots around the state.

 The Pennsylvania Grand Canyon

-There might be no better destination for fall colors than the Pennsylvania Grand Canyon.
-Known officially as Pine Creek Gorge, the PA Grand Canyon offers miles and miles of forested trails, many beautiful waterfalls, and great observation platforms that anyone can visit.
+There might be no better destination for fall foliage in PA than the Pennsylvania Grand Canyon.
+Known officially as Pine Creek Gorge, the Pennsylvania Grand Canyon offers miles and miles of forested trails, many beautiful waterfalls, and great observation platforms that anyone can visit.

 Ricketts Glen State Park

 Pennsylvania’s best destination for waterfall lovers is at its best during the fall foliage season.
 Not only are the waterfalls generally flowing well thanks to the early fall rain, but the leaves are breathtaking, and the crowds, at least during the week, are minimal.